 — Name, Title

-Boulouki, the Municipality of Thera and the local community of Therasia are organizing in partnership the programme 'Under the Landscape: Therasia 21-22'.
-This initiative sets at its core a 'hands-on' investigation over the knowledge behind the traditional “theran” mortars, the cultural values underlying the cave structures and the landscape narrative of Therasia and Thera.
+Boulouki organized the programme 'Under the Landscape: Therasia 21-22', which had at its core a 'hands-on' investigation over the knowledge behind the traditional 'theran' mortars, the cultural values underlying the cave structures and the landscape narrative of Therasia and Thera.

-Simultaneously, in a time of great enthusiasm with 'scapes' of all kinds, 'Under the landscape' will attempt, through its applied and theoretical approach, to question contemporary understandings of landscape as an aesthetic category and the ethical aspects of this notion.
-In this spirit, 'Under the Landscape' will also open the discussion beyond the terms of ‘protection and preservation’ of historical ensembles and investigate the role of local cultures and the potential significance of a place in the context of climate change, global pandemics, mass tourism, mass migration and the so called 4th industrial revolution.
+Simultaneously, in a time of great enthusiasm with 'scapes' of all kinds, 'Under the landscape' attempted, through its applied and theoretical approach, to question contemporary understandings of landscape as an aesthetic category and the ethical aspects of this notion.
+In this spirit, 'Under the Landscape' also opened up the discussion beyond the terms of ‘protection and preservation’ of historical ensembles and investigated the role of local cultures and the potential significance of a place in the context of climate change, global pandemics, mass tourism, mass migration and the so called 4th industrial revolution.

-Diverse events to share the project’s purposes will include; open discussions with the participation of the local community, as well as special visual art projects inspired by the vernacular material culture.
-These events will constitute major aspects of 'Under the Landscape'.
+Diverse events to share the project’s purposes included; open discussions with the participation of the local community, as well as special visual art projects inspired by the vernacular material culture.
+These events constituted major aspects of 'Under the Landscape'.

-Setting at its epicenter is the use of 'theran earth' and other local volcanic materials in architecture, 'Under the landscape' will explore the multiple levels of this unique material culture paradigm and trace its contemporary dynamics.
-This process will be conducted through educational and participatory events and will focus on three main points of interest:
+Setting at its epicenter the use of 'theran earth' and other local volcanic materials in architecture, 'Under the landscape' explored the multiple levels of this unique material culture paradigm and traced its contemporary dynamics.
+This process was conducted through educational and participatory events and focused on three main points of interest:

 Theran mortars | Cave structures | Cultural landscape

-Within the context above, 'Under the Landscape' will follow a path starting from the materials and moving towards the technical and symbolic essence they become throughout time –using the tangible and participatory approach that 'Boulouki' has developed during its 3-year intensive programmes of training, researching and working with traditional materials.
+Within the context above, 'Under the Landscape' followed a path starting from the materials and moving towards the technical and symbolic essence they become throughout time –using the tangible and participatory approach that 'Boulouki' has developed during its 3-year intensive programmes of training, researching and working with traditional materials.

-'Under the landscape' is designed in three distinct phases occurring in Therasia between spring 2021 to spring 2022.
+'Under the landscape' was designed in three distinct phases occurring in Therasia and Santorini between spring 2021 to summer 2022.

 + RESTORATION PROJECT | A participatory restoration project conducted through a young technician’s apprenticeship and framed with a hands-on workshop on local building techniques and contemporary sculpture (September 2021) .

-A fundamental aspect of the initiative is the scientific research over the traditional hydraulic mortars based on 'theran earth' and other volcanic materials, their production technology and application techniques.
+A fundamental aspect of the initiative was the scientific research on the traditional hydraulic mortars based on 'theran earth' and other volcanic materials,, their production technology and application techniques.

 In the Archipelago of Santorini, traditional building techniques are inseparable from the place’s natural resources —'theran earth', pumice stone, black and red volcanic stones— as much from the structural solutions and architectural typologies that have evolved in the passage of time.
 The latter’s most distinctive category is the so-called spilies (in Greek meaning caves), the underground spaces carved into the soft volcanic ground, which determined in many ways the formation of this unique landscape.